Curry scores 50 points, but Suns beat Warriors 130-119

 The Warriors were basically at full strength while the Suns were missing two injured starters — Paul and Cam Johnson — and a key reserve in Landry Shamet.

 The two teams were playing again a little more than three weeks after the Suns beat the Warriors by nearly 30 points.
-That game was notable for seven technical fouls and a verbal spat between Booker and Golden State’s Klay Thompson that eventually resulted in Thompson’s first career ejection.
+That game was notable for seven technical fouls and a verbal spat between Booker and Thompson that eventually resulted in Thompson’s first career ejection.

 TIP-INS